k2bd/ghost-api/README.md

 If Poetry is managing a virtual environment for you, you may have to replace `poe` with `poetry run poe` in the commands described below.

-Docker is also required to run a local DynamoDB instance during tests and when running a local server.
+Docker is also required to run a local DynamoDB instance during tests and when running a development local server.

 ### Linting and running tests